rlankhorst/zip-recipes/src/README.md

 8. Voila!
 Your new recipe can easily be styled with CSS, to look however you would like.

 == Changelog ==

+= 4.29 Vrooom - speed optimizations for better SEO =
+This is a really exciting release for us.
+Here's a list of the fixes and improvements:
+- New: Image optimizations: we load the appropriate image size for your visitor whether they're on a desktop computer or phone.
+This ensures optimum speed and better SEO.
+- New: Script/style optimizations: we've compressed our styles so your visitors are not slowed down by anything extra.
+- Better SEO for the [premium recipe card themes](https://www.ziprecipes.net/) by adding H2, H3 tags for recipe title, ingredients, etc.
+- [Automatic Nutrition](https://www.ziprecipes.net/automatic-nutrition-landing-page/): Fixed issue where nutrition labels were not generating on some recipes or only half the label generating.
+- [Automatic Nutrition](https://www.ziprecipes.net/automatic-nutrition-landing-page/): Fixed issue where nutrition labels were sometimes not generating when a recipe is updated.
+- Fixed sorting and other issues for [Recipe Index and Recipe Picture Gallery](https://www.ziprecipes.net/)
+- Fixed an issue where paragraph option for main recipe card theme wasn't working.
+- Fixed issues with [premium recipe card themes](https://www.ziprecipes.net/) for mobile phones
+- Fixed Google AMP issues for [premium recipe card themes](https://www.ziprecipes.net/)
+- Added Danish translation
+- Improved Polish translation

 = 4.26 Bug fixes, Slovak translation + premium feature =
 - [(Premium only) Recipe saving to Yummly, Pinterest, Big Oven](https://www.ziprecipes.net/)